 Realm suffix (Optional) If you specify a realm suffix, the string is placed at the end of the user name.
 For example, if the suffix is @myco.com, the user name email@example.com is sent to the RADIUS server.
 Enable basic MSCHAPv2 Validation Change NO to YES to enable basic MS-CHAPv2 validation.
 If this option is set to YES, then the additional validation of response from the RADIUS server is skipped.
 By default, full validation will be performed.

 - You can enable a secondary RADIUS server for high availability.

 Configure the secondary server as described in step 4.

 - Click NEXT to review the configuration and then click SAVE.

 What to do next

 Add RADIUS as an authentication method to the built-in identity provider configuration page.

 Add the RADIUS authentication method to the default access policy.
-Go to the Identity & Access Management > Manage > Policies page and edit the default policy rules to add the RADIUS authentication method to the rule.
-See Managing Access Policies.
+In the console, go to the Managing Access Policies in the Workspace ONE Access Service.page and edit the default policy rules to add the RADIUS authentication method to the rule.
+See